fuatakbar/backend-laravue-crud-simple/README.md

 ## Note

 This repository is a repository of a simple crud project backend with a api vue 3 composition.
-The frontend repository is https://github.com/fuatakbar/frontend-laravue-crud-simple
+The frontend repository is https://github.com/fuatakbar/frontend-laravue-crud-simple.
+Tutorial or Source Credit from https://santrikoding.com/installasi-persiapan-laravel-8 big thanks!

 ## About Laravel